sumansompur/fidzulu-demo-2023/FidZulu-Middleware/README.md

 # Fidzulu Middleware

+## Class A
+Class A runs on port 3021.

+Class A receives requests from the frontend client and passes them onto the backend.
+It receives the data sent by the backend, packages it in a format suitable for the frontend and then transmits it to the frontend.

+It deals with Bike, Food, and Toy models.

+The server defines routers for each of the above models- bike, food and toy.

 ## Class B
-Class B runs on port 3021.
+Class B runs on port 3022.

 Class B receives requests from the frontend client and passes them onto the backend.
 It receives the data sent by the backend, packages it in a format suitable for the frontend and then transmits it to the frontend.

-It deals with Bike, Food, and Toy models.
+It deals with Laptops, DVDs, and books.

-The server defines routers for each of the above models- bike, food and toy.
+The server defines routers for each of the above models- laptops, dvds and books.

 ### Bike Router
-The bike router exposes two endpoints:
+Every service router exposes two endpoints:
 - "`classA/bikes/all/:location`"
 - "`classA/bikes/team`"